Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 8 Desember 2025 13.48.48 UTC
+- WIB: Senin, 8 Desember 2025 14.32.22 UTC
-- WITA: Senin, 8 Desember 2025 14.48.48 UTC
+- WITA: Senin, 8 Desember 2025 15.32.22 UTC
-- WIT: Senin, 8 Desember 2025 15.48.48 UTC
+- WIT: Senin, 8 Desember 2025 16.32.22 UTC

 Kutipan Inspiratif:
-"Friendship is the only cement that will hold the world together."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: friendship
+Kategori: motivational